Vyral/christal-johnson/_posts/2022-05-02-5-challenges-for-sellers-in-todays-market.md

 {% include excerpt.html %}

 As you all know, we’ve been in a seller’s market for the better part of four years.
 How long will this trend continue?
 I don’t know, but I think the end is creeping up.
 However, when I say it’s a seller’s market, most people get the wrong idea.
 Some sellers think they’ll put their home on the market, it’ll sell for heaps of money, and everything will be awesome.
-In reality, there are specific challenges that sellers have in this market, and I want to talk about five of them.
+In reality, there are specific challenges that sellers have in this market, and I want to talk about the five main ones.

 **You can watch the full video above or skip to each section using the timestamps provided:**